sherifkandeel/dota_analyzer/README.md

 ```sh
 $ heroku container:push web
 ```
-Then release the image to your app.
+Then release the image to your app:
 ```sh
 $ heroku container:release web
 ```
-Run the database migrations.
+Run the database migrations:
 ```sh
 $ heroku run rails db:migrate
 ```
-Then run the job that updates the Heros table in the database.
+Then run the job that updates the Heros table in the database:
 ```sh
 $ heroku run rails console
 $ UpdateHerosTable.new.perform
 ```
-To run the `crono` process.
+To run the `crono` process:
 ```sh
 $ heroku run bundle exec crono
 ```
-To open the app in your browser.
+To open the app in your browser:
 ```sh
 $ heroku open
 ```
-If the app's `css` is not loaded.
+If the app's `css` is not loaded:
 ```sh
 $ heroku run rails assets:precompile
 ```